Okiki-omisande/Spring-Boot-Blog-Application/README.md

 this bean is responsible for encrypting the password users enters when registering or logging in and stores the encrypted version in the database.

 - authenticationManager bean :
-this beans authenticates users and ensure the only request/access resources their role is designated to.
+this beans authenticates users and ensure that users only request/access resources their role is designated to.

 - securityFilterChain bean :
-this bean contains the logic that authorizes http requests and grant permit to get request that contains api/v1/auth/** or api/v1/**
+this bean contains the logic that authorizes http requests and grant permit to GET requests that contains api/v1/auth/** or api/v1/**

 ## 2- Controller